 The love of your life proposed and now you’re engaged!
 Hooray!
-You celebrated your engagement amongst your nearest and dearest, the planning is well underway, and now it’s time to announce your wedding with the help of your very first wedding stationery piece: Save the Dates or pre-invitations that officially announce you’re getting married!
+You celebrated your engagement amongst your nearest and dearest, the planning is well underway, and now it’s time to announce your wedding with your very first wedding stationery piece: Save the dates or pre-invitations that officially announce you’re getting married!
 If you’re not sure where to start, what to include, when to send or who to even send them to, Lace and Belle is answering your questions before you share the details on paper.

 Not unless you want it too.
 Save the date cards are informal and give you an opportunity to have some fun with the design.
 Feel free to choose a favorite engagement photo and get creative with the verbiage and overall style.
 Photo save the dates are the most popular style choice as it’s a wonderful way to show off a few images from your engagement session.
 Other favorites include magnet-style save the dates or non-photo save the date cards.

 Are you ready to get begin your wedding paper journey?
 Let’s chat!
 Lace and Belle offers a variety of save the date styles that are sure to get your guests excited for your wedding day.